benstigsen/PyChess/README.md

 - take other pieces
 - epic sound effects

 That's about it.
-The game was already way bigger than the teacher expected, so I decided not to create the following:
+The game is already way bigger than required, so I decided not to implement the following:
 - splash screen
 - menu
 - end screen